 Tanya specialized in ophthalmology during her residency at Yale New Haven Hospital.
 She was also a medical researcher at the University of Michigan.
 She obtained her MD at the State University of New York at Stony Brook and earned a BA from Yale University.

-Dave Farber, Associate Principal
+Dave Farber, Principal

-Dave Farber is an Associate Principal at New Markets Advisors, specializing in growth strategy and innovation.
+Dave Farber is a Principal at New Markets Advisors, specializing in growth strategy and innovation.
 His practice focuses on working with companies to find and capture new sources of growth.
 In his time with New Markets, Dave has helped a number of companies develop organic sources of new revenue, having yielded successful results for clients spanning four continents and a wide range of industries.
 His work has included helping clients launch new products, evaluate and enter new markets, develop alternative business models, and build the capabilities to make innovation sustainable and repeatable.

 Dave has extensive experience employing the Jobs to be Done framework in his client engagements.
 This work includes conducting direct customer research, assessing the current state and future potential of target markets, leading innovation workshops, and building innovation programs that leverage Jobs-based principles.
-He is a co-author of the book Jobs to be Done: A Roadmap for Customer Centered Innovation (Amacom, 2016).
+He is a co-author of the book Jobs to be Done: A Roadmap for Customer-Centered Innovation (Amacom, 2016).

 Dave is also a licensed Massachusetts attorney.
 Prior to joining New Markets, his work focused on external sources of growth, including M&A transactions, strategic partnerships, and startup advisory services.
 His experience included time at leading law firms in the U.S. and Belgium.
 He also spent time at Brookfield Renewable Power, providing legal advice and strategic guidance to senior management.